-A ”notarius publicus” (Latin for ”public notary”) is appointed by the County Administrative Board to, among other things, assist the public with checking and certifying the truth in various tasks.
+A ”notarius publicus” (Latin for ”public notary”) is appointed by the County Administrative Board to, among other things, assist the public with checking and certifying the truth in various declarations.

 Legalization / Notarization